Tuesday through Saturday, 10:00 AM - 5:00 PM

-Hand-held video and conventional cameras may be used in the permanent collection galleries with available light only.
-Tripods, light stands, and other types of flash equipment may not be used.
-The Hood Museum reserves the right to further restrict photography in the galleries as necessary.
+Signs or objects labels marked with the symbol indicate that no photography is permitted for that object or exhibition.
+If in doubt, ask a member of our visitor services team!
+Handheld cameras or mobile phones may be used in the permanent collection galleries with available light only.
+Flash photography, tripods, and other photographic equipment are not permitted in the galleries.
+The Hood Museum of Art reserves the right to further restrict photography in the galleries as necessary.

-All image and photography shoot requests by the media should be directed to the Communications and Publications Manager.
+All image and photography shoot requests by the media should be directed to the Head of Publishing and Communications.

 Sketching is allowed in the galleries.
 We ask that visitors use only a #2 pencil.
 Pencils and stools are available upon request at the Visitor Services Desk.

-Accessible restrooms are available on the second floor of the museum and on the ground floor near the Arthur M. Loew Auditorium.
+Accessible restrooms are available on the second floor of the museum and on the ground floor near the Hood Museum of Art Auditorium.

 Assistive listening devices are available free of charge for all events

-The museum galleries and the Arthur M. Loew Auditorium are wheelchair accessible.
+The museum galleries and the Hood Museum of Art Auditorium are wheelchair accessible.
 Please refer to maps for parking and entrance.

 Questions?
 Feel free to contact us.